 This dish is one of those clean your refrigerator kind of dish, where you can toss in all the leftovers into the eggs and cook it into an omelette.
 So if you are short of one of the mentioned veggies, just swap it with whatever you gave at hand.

 Shrimp – I have added chopped shrimp in the recipe.
 You can add any meat of your choice like beef, chicken, etc.

-Other Ingredients – Other than the above ingredients, I have used red chilli flakes, salt, and a dash of Homemade Chinese Five Spice.
+Other Ingredients – Other than the above ingredients, I have used red chili flakes, salt, and a dash of Homemade Chinese Five Spice.

 Sesame Oil – The omelette is finally fried in hot oil.
 I have used sesame oil as it gives a very traditional Chinese flavor to it but you can use oil of your choice.